SurajKumarKonda/VoiceOnly-ToDoList/README.md

 - "Show me high priority tasks"

 **Update Tasks:**
-- "Push the task about fixing bugs to tomorrow"
+- "Push the task about fixing bugs to tomorrow."
 - "Change the priority of X to high"
-- "Update the task about compliances"
+- "Update the task about giving laundry."

 **Delete Tasks:**
-- "Delete the task about compliances"
+- "Delete the task about giving laundry."
 - "Delete the 4th task"
 - "Remove task X"